 This will be a useful quick guide for any marketing agencies or consultants pitching to new clients.
 In order to uncover challenges and issues the client might have, it’s important to assess the prospect’s main traffic drivers and the competitive landscape.

 Use Semrush Traffic Analytics to help understand more about a website’s visitors, where they come from, what pages they check, and their user behavior.

-You can see the traffic for this particular website was going down and the seasonality is very visible.
+You can see the traffic for this particular website was going down, and the seasonality is very visible.

 To understand the peak season better, use the historical data filter.
-You can select several months or even a year (up to 24 last months) to measure performance of your competitors.
+You can select several months or even a year (up to 24 last months) to measure the performance of your competitors.

 The average duration on the website is astonishing.
 The company should identify which page makes people stay for that long and improve it.

 As for the traffic channels, the main driver of traffic is direct search.
 Referral traffic is quite strong, however, the graph shows certain spikes, which indicate that there is no strong PR workflow in place and referrals are quite inconsistent.

 To understand competitors’ strategy and the ways they got to current success, it’s essential to conduct competitors’ research on a regular basis.
 Luckily, with Traffic Analytics, you can learn a lot from your competitors and adapt their strategies to improve your digital performance.